Food 4 Keiki

 - Kauaʻi High School

-- Kawaikini P.C School
+- Kawaikini New Century Public Charter School

 - Kekaha Elementary School